StructArray

 1. Set the data type of a field to DataType.ARRAY when adding the field as an Array field to the collection schema.

-2. Set the field’s element_type attribute to DataType.STRUCT to make the field an Array of Structs.
+2. Set the field’s element_type attribute to DataType.STRUCT to make the field a Struct Array.

 3. Create a Struct schema and include the required fields.
 Then, reference the Struct schema in the field’s struct_schema attribute.